PeiyusGithub/Algorithm/Quicksort.md

 ### Quick sort
 Basic plan.
-・Shuffle the array.  (in order to guarantee the efficiency) ・Partition so that, for some j
+・Shuffle the array.  (in order to guarantee the efficiency) **if the array is sorted, it will take qudractic time fot quick sort**4444 ・Partition so that, for some j
 	– entry a[j] is in place
 	– no larger entry to the left of j